 Amp Channel Switcher Pedal

-The most common switcher pedal plugs into the channel switch input of guitar amplifiers that offer “clean” and “dirty” channels (these channel could also be labelled “rhythm” and “lead” or some other names).
+The most common switcher pedal plugs into the channel switch input of guitar amplifiers that offer “clean” and “dirty” channels (these channels could also be labelled “rhythm” and “lead” or some other names).

 The Orange FS1 (link to check the price on Amazon) is a perfect example of this type of switcher pedal.
 It connects to the footswitch channel input of Orange amps (the 1/4″ to the right of the FX loop input/output, pictured below).
 This footswitch, like others, may also work with amps from other manufacturers.